MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 .. hint::

    Sometimes, incidents may match more than one flag constant.
-   In such cases, the VEE port may report the incident with multiple flags by combining them with the bitwise OR operator (``|``) just like any other flags.
+   In such cases, the VEE Port may report the incident with multiple flags by combining them with the bitwise OR operator (``|``) just like any other flags.
    For example, an out-of-memory incident occurring in an underlying drawing library may be reported with the value ``DRAWING_LIBRARY_INCIDENT | DRAWING_OUT_OF_MEMORY``.

 Embedded targets
 ----------------

-MicroUI exposes two functions to be used in the VEE port.
+MicroUI exposes two functions to be used in the VEE Port.
 Both functions are declared in ``LLUI_DISPLAY.h`` and their documentation is available in that file.

 * ``LLUI_DISPLAY_reportWarning`` reports a warning to the application.